-In FY2020 the District will continue the installation of additional solar arrays at the plant, pump stations and Administration building.
-Installation of clean-agent fire suppression to protect major electrical panels at the wastewater treatment plant and vacuum pump stations will commence in FY2020.
+In FY2020, the District completed the steel storage building construction at the wastewater treatment plant, continued the installation of additional solar arrays at the plant, pump stations and Administration building.
+The District began installation of clean-agent fire suppression to protect major electrical panels at the wastewater treatment plant and vacuum pump stations.